naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

+Eris Happy: I like to play this game called nap roulette.
+I take a nap and don’t set an alarm.
+Will it be 20 min or 4 hours?
+Nobody knows.
+It’s risky and I like it.

 %

 %

-Eris: I truly go into housewife mode when I'm someone's soulmate- like, I'll make you pancakes and bacon every morning.
+Eris Happy: I truly go into housewife mode when I'm someone's soulmate- like, I'll make you pancakes and bacon every morning.

 Rhea: This is a lie.